So an actor's walked out of the show, leaving you and the other writers in a bit of a sticky spot. You don't want to kill their character off

 - Similarly, in Zoey 101, Alexa Nikolas quit the show because of a feud between her and Jamie Lynn Spears.
 Alexa's character, Nicole, was an intensely boy-crazy, insecure kid who hated unfamiliar situations — and Zoey says in the third season premiere that Nicole has been shipped to an all-girls boarding school.
 In a previous episode, Nicole had broken down sobbing when she thought she'd have to transfer to another school.
 Ouch.
 The writers know how to punch.

 - A note: in professional wrestling, it is common for one wrestler to lose (do the job) in their last match with the respective company, in order to make their opponent look good.
 These are not examples of this trope, as they are typically the norm in the industry.
-What is somewhat common is having a wrestler repeatedly lose if it's know they are planning on leaving for another company, in order to diminish their potential value.
-Except, of course, if you are Creator's Pet/Sacred Cow Trish Stratus.
+What is somewhat common is having a wrestler repeatedly lose if it's known they are planning on leaving for another company, in order to diminish their potential value.

 - The most infamous instance of this in Professional Wrestling would be 1997's Montreal Screwjob.
 Wrestler Bret Hart had a disagreement with WWF owner Vince McMahon as to whether Hart should have to lose his final match before departing WWF for WCW.
 Wrestlers switching promotions are usually expected to "job" in their final match with their old promotion, so as to "give back" to the promotion before leaving.
 Moreover, Hart was the WWF champion at the time.
 Previous WWF Women's Champion Alundra Blayze had left for WCW still holding the belt, and on her first appearance on WCW, dropped the title belt in a garbage can on live TV, pretty much nuking her career in the process.
 Vince McMahon had no desire to see a repeat of that with the WWF championship belt, and it was thus of utmost importance for Hart to lose the championship before leaving for WCW.
 Hart, however, was unwilling to lose in his native Canada, and did not want to give the belt to Michaels, whom he disliked.
-Hart and McMahon agreed on a disqualification ending for the match with Hart surrendering the title on the next night's RAW, but that's not what happened.
+Hart also had a "reasonable creative control" clause in his contract, meaning he could veto angles he deemed detrimental to his character so long as doing so wouldn't completely derail an ongoing storyline.
+Hart and McMahon agreed on a disqualification ending for the match with Hart surrendering the title on the next night's RAW (an alternative to jobbing to Michaels on the PPV that would've kept the storylines intact, thus meeting Hart's contract clause), but that's not what happened.
 When Michaels put Hart in a submission hold from which Hart was scripted to escape, McMahon ordered the bell rung and the match awarded to Hart's opponent Shawn Michaels as though Hart had surrendered, in order to make sure Hart lost the match and his WWF Championship before leaving.
 The effects of the Montreal Screwjob are still being felt over 10 years later, and it also led to a Real Life Writes the Plot situation, as McMahon's Kayfabe character went from nice-guy announcer to scheming politician.

 - One should note that Bret was perfectly willing to drop the belt to anyone (including Michaels) as long as it was not at the PPV in Canada, as he felt that doing so would destroy his character, not to mention that his dislike for Michaels was (likely) very justified in Michaels' (likely) actions during the time, which (likely) included drug abuse and unchecked power-tripping egomania, and that Bret was (likely) not going to repeat Blayze's actions.
 A combination of timing errors (like Bret being unable to get ahold of Eric Bischoff due to him being out on a hunting trip to clarify certain things that might have allowed him to work out a better solution) and the failings of all men involved (though many people will squarely point the finger at Michaels and McMahon rather then Bret, though he has his part of the blame to shoulder as well) did the rest.